-- (1) A holder of a Medical Certificate shall have a distant visual acuity, with or without correcting lenses of at least- - (a) 6/9 with binocular visual acuity of 6/6 or better, for Class 1 medical certificate; - (b) 6/12 with binoculars visual acuity of 6/9 or better, for
+(1) A holder of a medical certificate shall have a distant visual acuity, with or without correcting lenses of at least-

+(a) 6/9 with binocular visual acuity of 6/6 or better, for class 1 medical certificate;

+- (b) 6/12 with binoculars visual acuity of 6/9 or better, for class 2 medical certificate; and - (c) 6/9 with binoculars visual acuity of 6/6 or better, for class 3 medical certificate.
-Class 2 medical certificate;

-- (c) 6/9 with binoculars visual acuity of 6/6 or better, for Class 3 medical certificate. - (2) Uncorrected distance visual acuity is not a limiting factor. - (3) An applicant for a medical certificate with a large refractive error shall use contact lenses or high-index spectacle lenses. - (4) Where spectacles are used, high-index lenses are needed to minimize peripheral field distortion. - (5) An applicant for a Medical Certificate whose uncorrected distant visual acuity in either eye is worse than 6/60 shall provide a full ophthalmic report prior to initial medical evaluation and every five years thereafter. - (6) An applicant for a Medical Certificate who has undergone surgery affecting the refractive status of the eye shall be free of those sequelae likely to interfere with the safe exercise of the applicant's licence privileges.
+(2) Uncorrected distance visual acuity shall not be a limiting factor.

+(3) An applicant for a medical certificate with a large refractive error shall use contact lenses or high-index spectacle lenses.

+(4) Where spectacles are used, high-index lenses shall be needed to minimise peripheral field distortion.

+(5) An applicant for a medical certificate whose uncorrected distant visual acuity in either eye is worse than 6/60 shall provide a full ophthalmic report prior to initial medical evaluation and every five years there after.

+(6) An applicant for a medical certificate who has undergone surgery affecting the refractive status of the eye shall be free of those sequelae likely to interfere with the safe exercise of the applicant's licence privileges.